-As a student of this intensive 16-credit graduate certificate program, you will acquire a working knowledge of spoken and written language development and its relationship to reading proficiency as well as reading and writing disorders.
-Through exposure to the latest evidence-based research, you will examine the complex cognitive and linguistic processes that provide the foundation for learning to read and write and explore the profound impact communication disorders can have on reading and writing skills development when early predictive signs go undiagnosed.
+In this intensive, 16-credit graduate certificate program, you will acquire a working knowledge of spoken and written language development and its relationship to reading proficiency, as well as reading and writing disorders.
+Through exposure to the latest evidence-based research, you'll examine the complex cognitive and linguistic processes that provide the foundation for learning to read and write, and explore the profound impact communication disorders can have on reading and writing skills development when early predictive signs go undiagnosed.

 In the context of current research, you will have the opportunity to analyze the full range of instructional reading programs and practices recommended for use in today's inclusive classrooms (including "core" classroom reading programs for all readers, supplementary instructional programs for students "at some risk" for reading difficulties, and specialized instructional techniques for those students "at high risk" or failing to learn to read.)
-You will also have the option of earning three of your graduate credits while obtaining supervised Orton-Gillingham training through our world-renowned affiliate, the Massachusetts General Hospital Reading Disabilities Unit (which is accredited by the International Multisensory Structured Language Education Council).